Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 to enable the Pi to act as an access point, provide a domain name service, and bridge the ethernet and the WiFi device.

-For comparison, in Ubunutu, we would install these packages after we installed Ubuntu itself.
+For comparison, in Ubuntu, we would install these packages after we installed Ubuntu itself.
 In Nix, we install the OS and the packages at the same time!

 ### Enable the wireless device